r-oli-m/TriviaApp/README.md

 The following **required** functionality is completed:

 - [x] User can view the current question and 4 different answers
-- [x ] User can view the next question after tapping an answer
+- [x] User can view the next question after tapping an answer
-- [x ] User can answer at least 3 different questions
+- [x] User can answer at least 3 different questions

 The following **optional** features are implemented:

 - [ ] User can use the vertical orientation of the app on any device
 - [ ] User can track the question they are on and how many questions are left
-- [x ] User can see how many questions they got correct after answering all questions
+- [x] User can see how many questions they got correct after answering all questions
 - [ ] User should be able to restart the game after they've finished answering all questions